-(iii)Particular assessment tools may include the EPA Vapor Intrusion Screening Level Calculator, the EPA implementation of the Johnson and Ettinger Model, and media (i.e., groundwater, exterior soil gas, sub-slab soil gas, and indoor air) sampling.
-These assessment tools should be used in accordance with guidance from EPD and/or EPA.
+- (iii) Particular assessment tools may include the EPA Vapor Intrusion Screening Level Calculator, the EPA implementation of the Johnson and Ettinger Model, and media (i.e., groundwater, exterior soil gas, sub-slab soil gas, and indoor air) sampling.
+These assessment tools should be used in accordance with guidance from EPD and/or EPA. - b.

-- h.
 The results of the vapor intrusion evaluation shall be reported to DCA and, if necessary, shall include proposed VI mitigation measures (including a schedule) to prevent vapors from migrating into any structure or building.
 VI mitigation measures may include soil and/or groundwater remediation, if a p p r o p r i a t e .
 Upon completion of the VI mitigation measures, a report detailing the measures employed shall be submitted to DCA within thirty (30) days of completion.
 Where no current structures exist, vapor mitigation measures shall be evaluated and implemented in construction of future structures.
-A report detailing this VI evaluation and any vapor mitigation measures employed during and/or after development shall be submitted to DCA within thirty (30) days of the evaluation and maintenance of mitigation measures may be required. - i.
+A report detailing this VI evaluation and any vapor mitigation measures employed during and/or after development shall be submitted to DCA within thirty (30) days of the evaluation and/or any required mitigation.
+An annual certification of compliance with the proper operation and maintenance of mitigation measures may be required. - c.
 Any VI mitigation measures shall comply with applicable Georgia and EPA rules and meet all applicable appropriate industry and engineering standards and guidelines (including but not limited to ASTM Standards) and satisfy all prudent design, construction, installation and operating practices followed by experts in the industry for residential development.